sftcd/openssl/esnistuff/design.md

 			 * When this works, the server will decrypt any ESNI seen in ClientHellos and
 			 * subsequently treat those as if they had been send in cleartext SNI.
 			 *
-			 * @todo TODO: on the server side we likely do need to support multiple keys
-			 * if those are in the ESNIKeys structure, but this code doesn't do that yet.
-			 * Probably as well to wait and see how the DNS RR structure changes before
-			 * attempting that, as it might get tricky.
-			 * @todo TODO: consider what to do if this is called more than once.
-We may
-			 * want a server to support that if there is >1 hidden service private key.
-			 *
 			 * @param s is the SSL server context
 			 * @param esnikeyfile has the relevant (X25519) private key in PEM format
 			 * @param esnipubfile has the relevant (binary encoded, not base64) ESNIKeys structure